vimeo/psalm/docs/contributing/philosophy.md

 Where Psalm needs to run on syntactically-incorrect code (e.g. in language server mode) Psalm should still use the same parser (and work around any issues that produces).

-## Annotations are better than type-providing plugins
+## Docblock annotations are better than type-providing plugins

 Psalm offers a plugin API that allows you to tell it what about your program's property types, return types and parameter types.